rlaf99/git-taut/docs/DeltaEnconding.md

 If the size of the delta is less than a certain percentage (roughly 60%) of the size of the whole content, then the delta is stored, otherwise the whole content is stored.

 The delta is in git-diff format, similar to the output seen from `git diff`, but only contains a single-file's worth.

+Delta-encoding does not apply to files in a commit that has zero or more than one parent.